Keynote Speaker – Tasmin Little CBE

 Val Howe – Coats4Kids

 Val Howe is the immediate past president of the Rotary E-club of District 1070 and the project leader for the Coats4Kids team.
-Val is married to Steve Howe, past district governor of District 1070, they have two daughters, seven grandchildren and two dogs, so life is often hetic in the Howe Household.
+Val is married to Steve Howe, past district governor of District 1070.
+They have two daughters, seven grandchildren and two dogs, so life is often hectic in the Howe Household.
 Val was a founder member of the E-club which was chartered in 2015.
 The e-club runs differently from a traditional club, being project led.
-The Coats4Kids project demonstrates the power of Rotary perfectly, one Rotarian who spots a need, together with fellow club members, other clubs and now
+The Coats4Kids project demonstrates the power of Rotary perfectly.
+One Rotarian who spots a need, working together with fellow club members and other clubs.

 About Coats4Kids